 Today I have taken many mindful breaths.
-Intentionally focusing on the feeling of my body breathing as I listen to the news informing me of the latest Covid19 numbers or the rules of lockdown.
+Intentionally focusing on the feeling of my body breathing as I listened to the news informing me of the latest Covid19 case numbers or the rules of lockdown.

 The situation seems unreal and real at the same time.

 Outside the sun shines, birds sing and the planet spins.
 All seems normal but staying inside like this isn’t usual and the reports in the media are upsetting.

 Anchoring myself to the present moment, I ride the waves of the breath as it moves in and out of my body.
 Its rhythm calms me.